 Don’t believe the myth that twisting your join creates a Moebius.
 A twisted cast-on has a full 360 degrees of twist, while a Moebius has half that.
 And it matters, if you love grace and magic.
 Like any loop, a Moebius has one opening, but it has only one surface and only one edge (unlike any other loop).
 And this makes all the difference.
 If I had one word for the true Moebius, it would be grace.

 I designed this simple yet elegant Moebius cowl for my segment on the Knitty Gritty TV show (DIY network), in order to teach 3 basic things: the way to start any Moebius, that every design element is mirrored from the “equator” outward, and that one gets what I call “bipolar stockinette” if there is no purling at all, and that the results are oh so beautiful, graceful, and simple to manage.
 Plan to use markers every 8 stitches all the way around until you can see the lace pattern and read your knitting; then you can abandon them if you like.
-Here’s the Moebius Cowl free pattern.
+Here’s the Moebius Cowl Handout.